 4. The details

 As we noticed in the last part, it’s all about MDM enrollment.
-When in doubt open your favorite technical document.
-I opened the MS-MDE one and started looking for answers
+When in doubt, open your favorite technical document.
+I opened the MS-MDE one and started looking for answers.

 Even when Microsoft renamed White Glove to Pre-Provisioning, that name still exists everywhere.
 I opened the technical document and started searching for WhiteGlove instead.

-That’s weird as I was expecting some results when searching for WhiteGlove.
-I guess that was a bit of an “oopsie” as there are of course 2 versions and I needed to open the second version
+That’s weird, as I was expecting some results when searching for WhiteGlove.
+I guess that was a bit of an “oopsie,” as there are, of course, 2 versions, and I needed to open the second version.

-That MS-MDE2 showed me indeed some more results!
+MS-MDE2 indeed showed me some more results!

-When searching through the correct MS-MDE technical document, guess what I spotted
+When searching through the correct MS-MDE technical document, guess what I spotted.

 The Token Games: The Ballad of Autopilot and Profiles – Call4Cloud

-When scrolling and reading through that document, trying to find out more, I stumbled upon this sentence: be a boolean value that indicates whether the device is in “WhiteGlove” mode
+When scrolling and reading through that document, trying to find out more, I stumbled upon this sentence: be a boolean value that indicates whether the device is in “WhiteGlove” mode.

 With this information, the Intune service would determine if the device is a white glove device.
 This information will be compared with the information Intune has by looking at the Autopilot profile (that has been assigned to the device)